AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 You can create a new filter based on a node or arrow within a journey.
 After the filter is created, you can use it anywhere in Analysis Workspace.

 Filters created from Journey canvas use [sequential filtering](/help/components/filters/seg-sequential-build.md).
-This means that the filter uses the THEN operator to link together the sequence of events (i.e., the journey) that people flowed through, leading up to the selected node or arrow.
+This means that the filter uses the THEN operator to link together the sequence of events (the journey) that people flowed through, leading up to the selected node or arrow.
 All events that match the selected node or arrow are included in the filter.

 If you create a filter based on a node that has multiple paths flowing into it, all paths are included in the filter.
 Separate paths are joined with the OR operator.